Moaesaycto/workflows/src/workflows/computing/minecraft/Creating-a-Fabric-Server-Mod.md

 import org.slf4j.LoggerFactory;
 ```

 This will allow us to print to the console.
 Then, we create a logger instance inside of our mod class and print from there.
-This can be done with the following code:0000000000000000000000000000000
+This can be done with the following code:

 ```java
 public class Myproject implements ModInitializer {